My name is Carrie.

 I am almost forty-four years old.
 I am married to a man name Joe, and we have five kids.

-As I approach the middle of my fourth decade, I am noticing more and more all the things I think, but I do not say.
+As I approach the middle of my fifth decade, I am noticing more and more all the things I think, but I do not say.

 First of all, my body is changing—it is getting softer and wider and doing a lot of strange stuff.
 It seems as though, after ninety million miles on the treadmill and hundreds of yoga classes and decent weights on the bar at CrossFit, it is betraying me.
 My hips and my tummy and my upper arms are not living up to their end of the bargain.

 And that’s not even the worst of it.
 Every month, there is a horror show that my doctor tells me is the start of something called perimenopause, where progesterone and estrogen fight their eternal battle within my very soul.
 At night I lie, sleepless and sweaty, praying for one to emerge the victor before I simply dissolve into the fire.

 I do not say this.
 Because no one wants to hear about the changes a woman endures with her body or her hormones or her visibility or her pride.
 No one wants to know about damp sheets, and unexpected rage.

 No one wants to know when a woman’s body is done having babies.
 There is no pretty announcement in contrasting colors, or a shower with gifts and cake, or even a conversation.

 Why?
 Why is this such a secret?
 I long to know.
 I long to know why the end of fertility is strange and eerie and uncomfortable, when the beginning of fertility is precious and tender and special.